zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 **Sequential execution**
 -----------------------------------------------------------

-Since the code is now flat and easy to read, let’s continue adding more requirement changes, see if the code readability holds up.
+Since the code is now flat and easy to read, let’s continue adding more complicated changes, see if the code readability holds up.

 The function `getPhotosByUsers` is sending async calls in parallel.
 What if we want to send those async calls sequentially?
-Meaning, instead of getting photo for each user simultaneously, getting them one by one?
+Meaning, instead of getting photos for each user simultaneously, getting them one by one?

 Before introducing the solution, let's see a similar example: the `reduce` function.